 How often should we run suggestion campaigns?

 Frequency depends on your capacity to evaluate and act.
 Monthly campaigns work for some organisations.
 Quarterly works for others.
 What matters is consistency and follow-through.
 A quarterly campaign with solid feedback is better than monthly campaigns that generate ideas you cannot act on.
+The campaign momentum guide covers how to keep cadence without burning out the review team.

 Can a suggestion box work without a dedicated platform?

 Yes, at small scale.
-A shared email address or spreadsheet can work for 10-50 employees.
+A shared email address or spreadsheet can work for 10 to 50 employees.
 At larger scale, a purpose-built platform handles the volume and keeps the process transparent.
 Hives.co automates evaluation workflows, tracks implementation, and produces analytics that prove ROI.
+Pricing starts at €695/month, which is published openly on the pricing page instead of hidden behind a custom-quote process.

 How do we handle ideas that are outside our scope?